 All About the Iowa State Beef Checkoff

 The Iowa State Beef Checkoff was recently reinstated through a producer referendum.
 Cattle producers across Iowa voted on November 30, 2016 in favor of the Iowa State Beef Checkoff.
 The official vote was certified by the Iowa Department of Agriculture and Land Stewardship on December 14, 2016.
-The Iowa State Beef Checkoff program is funded through an additional $0.50 per head assessment on the sale of cattle sold in Iowa and on the sale of "state of origin" Iowa cattle.
+The Iowa State Beef Checkoff program is funded through an additional $0.50 per head assessment on cattle sold in Iowa and where a purchaser enters into a verbal or written agreement with a producer to accept delivery of Iowa origin cattle outside the state.
 The funds are managed in accordance with Iowa law by an executive committee of 10 members.
-Collections for this program begin on March 1, 2017.
+Collections for this program began on March 1, 2017.

 Compliance of the Iowa State Beef Checkoff

-Starting March 1, 2017, all producers selling cattle in Iowa and "state of origin" Iowa cattle, for any reason and regardless of age or sex, must pay $0.50 per head to support beef marketing, promotion, research, and provide education of Iowa's beef industry through Iowa Code Chapter 181.
+On March 1, 2017, all producers selling cattle in Iowa and where a purchaser enters into a verbal or written agreement with a producer to accept delivery of Iowa origin cattle outside the state, for any reason and regardless of age or sex, must pay $0.50 per head to support beef marketing, promotion, research, and provide education of Iowa's beef industry through Iowa Code Chapter 181.
 The Iowa State Beef Checkoff assessment of $0.50 per head, is in addition to the $1.00 per head national Beef Checkoff Program assessment.

 For more information, please see the FAQ's below or download the FAQ's here.